nivkman/shorten-url/README.md

 # shorten-url
-Application form making urls short and monitored
+Application for making urls short and monitored